MicrosoftDocs/customer-voice/cv-docs/custom-header.md

 ### Change focal point of background image

+After you add a background image, only that portion of the image is visible that fits in the header area.
+You can change the focal point to move the image to adjust which portion should be visible.

+1. Open the survey in which you want to change focal point of the background image.

+2. Hover over the survey header to see the toolbar.

+3. Select **Focal point**.

+4. Drag and adjust the image.

+5. Select **Focal point** at the top left corner to exit the focal point adjustment.

 ## Add logo to survey header

 1. Open the survey in which you want to add logo to its header.